 Any unpaid balance not covered by financial aid, must either be paid in full or establish a payment plan with 20% down payment.
 Payment must be received by the Friday prior to the start of the semester.

-The university accepts charges on valid VISA, MasterCard, American Express, and Discover credit cards.
+The university accepts online payments with valid VISA, MasterCard, American Express, and Discover credit cards.
 A processing fee of 2.85 percent of the amount paid ($3 minimum) will be assessed against online student account payments that are made by credit card and debit card.